antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

-# Danish Power Market Analytics: Forecasting and PnL Analysis
+# Global Bunkering Price Arbitrage Analysis: VLSFO Port Spreads and Route-Based Savings

-This project builds an end-to-end data pipeline to analyse and forecast Danish electricity prices in the two bidding zones, DK1 (West Denmark) and DK2 (East Denmark).
-The workflow covers data ingestion, exploratory analysis, feature engineering, model development and evaluation, and extends into directional trading and PnL analysis.
+This project builds an end-to-end data analysis workflow to study VLSFO bunker fuel price differences across major global bunkering ports.
+The workflow covers data collection, data cleaning, exploratory price analysis, spread calculation, route-based arbitrage modelling and final visualisation.

-The objective of the project is not only to generate accurate forecasts, but to assess whether those forecasts can be transformed into consistent and profitable trading decisions.
+The objective of the project is not only to compare bunker fuel prices across ports, but to assess whether these price differences can be transformed into practical commercial decisions: bunkering earlier in a cheaper port instead of buying fuel later in a more expensive destination.

 ---